Experience Transat

 Roman Walks by Stendhal

 The celebrated French author, Stendhal, shares his personal observations of Rome in this timeless journal.
-Imbued with art, history, and emotion, this work presents an intimate and poetic vision of the eternal city through his eyes.
+Imbued with art, history, and emotion, this work presents an intimate and poetic vision of the Eternal City through his eyes.

 Beard’s Roman Women by Anthony Burgess